maharajamihir/BoozeUp/documentation.md

 -> reference booze_info table with a foreign key relationship -> Make incremental primary key for all tables instead of starting count everytime server starts (Possibly UUID)
 4. Display all ads on one screen
-5. Implement browse functionality based on location, wanted booze
+5. Implement browse functionality based on location, wanted booze (basic, without lat long)
 6. Make Login Page in App (only UI) -> Email (as username), password, phone number, 18+ check
 7. Deploy on Heroku
 #### Recap